chrisshuo123/shidokan/README.md

 2. Add new 'contact us' navbar next to 'dojolist'
 3. Fix the a href links on 'Our Sponsors' navbar

-## Home
+## Home Page
-Halaman utama dari Shidokan Indonesia yang menampilkan halaman inti dari about us, history, blackbelts, contacts & dojo list, voice from shinbucho, dan our sponsors.
+The main page of Shidokan Website that shows the main page from about us, history, blackbelts, contacts & dojo list, voice from shinbucho, and our sponsors.
-## Berita _(Dalam perkembangan)_
+## News Page _(Under maintenance)_
-Halaman berita resmi shidokan baik Dalam Negeri _(Indonesia)_ maupun Luar Negeri _(Khususnya Jepang)_.
-Oleh sebab diperlukan fitur blogger, maka halaman Berita sengaja tidak ditampilkan dulu.
+The Official News page from Shidokan happened Domestically _(Indonesia)_ and Internationally _(mainly in Japan)_.
+Due to the need of Blog Feature, we disable this News page for this time.
-## About Us
+## About Us Page
-Seputar kisah perjalanan visi, dan dedikasi yang menginspirasi langkah shidokan Indonesia kedepan, dibawah naungan Shidokan Internasional Jepang.
-Bagian ini merupakan halaman utama about us, yang utamanya terdiri atas panel navigasi menuju ke halaman sejarah & organisasi, blackbelts, profil (dan sebagai tambahan ke halaman sponsor kami yang terdapat pada navbar utama shidokan website).
+About the story of a Journey, vision, and dedication that inspires Shidokan Indonesia milestone for the future, under the auspices of Shidokan Japan international.
+This is part of the 'about us' main page, primarily consists of navigation panel that redirects toward the 'history & organization' page, 'blackbelts' page, 'profile' page _(and in addition towards the 'sponsors' page contained under the main navbar)_.
-### History
+### History Page
-Sekumpulan sejarah Shidokan Indonesia yang disusun dalam bentuk dropdown menggunakan class dropdown pada style.css
+A group of Shidokan Indonesia's history that arranged in the form of dropdown using class .dropdown _in style.css_
-### Blackbelts
+### Blackbelts Page
-List Anggota Shidokan pemegang Sabuk Hitam, dimulai dari tingkat Ban Hitam Shodan, Nidan, Sandan, Yondan, dan Godan.
+Indonesian Shidokan Blackbelt Holder Member List, starting from the lower rank consists of Shodan (I), Nidan (II), Sandan (III), Yondan (IV), and Godan (V).
-### Contacts & Dojo List
+### Contacts & Dojo List Page
-Sekumpulan List Dojo yang ada didalam Naungan Bendera Organisasi Shidokan di Indonesia
+A group of Dojo Lists contained under the auspices of Shidokan Indonesia Organization.
-## Voice from Shinbucho
+## Voice from Shinbucho Page
-Halaman berisi pesan dari Shinbucho (Branch Shidokan Indonesia), dilanjut dengan 2 menu pilihan yakni tata tertib dojo, dan join us (baik instruktur maupun ingin latihan bareng organisasi shidokan indonesia)
+Page that contains message from Shinbucho _(Shidokan Indonesia Branch)_, continue with 2 navigation which we're 'tata tertib dojo' _means Dojo's Code of Conduct_, and 'Join Us' _(whether for Instructor or Students Candidate)_.
-### Tata Tertib Dojo
+### Tata Tertib Dojo Page _(Dojo's Code of Conduct Page)_
-Halaman yang mencantumkan janji dojo
+Page that cites the Dojo's Code of Conduct lists.
-### Join Us
+### Join Us Page
-Halaman untuk bergabung bersama Shidokan Indonesia baik Instruktur, maupun calon murid
+Page for registering Instructor or Students Candidate into Shidokan Indonesia.
-## Our Sponsors
+## Our Sponsors Page
-Halaman utama "our sponsors" yang menyediakan 2 pilihan, diantaranya our partner, serta merchandise
+The "Our Sponsors" main page that provides 2 navigation menu, among them we're 'partner', and 'merchandise'.
-### Our Partner
+### Our Partner Page
-Halaman ini menampilkan deretan logo partner dari Shidokan Indonesia
+This page shows the Partners & Sponsors Logo lists from Shidokan indonesia.
-### Merchandise
+### Merchandise Page
-Menampilkan sekumpulan merchandise resmi dari Shidokan Indonesia
+Shows a group of Official Merchandise from Shidokan Indonesia.